Torch Festival: Observance

 In the Torch Festival, every family needs to light a torch and hold the torch to illuminate the corners in the room and walk around the fields.
 Some villagers even have torch parade so as to drive away all bad lucks and pray for a harvest.

 Preparations may begin a month in advance, with people gathering wormwood to make torches.
 Wormwood is especially popular around Liangshan, where it is believed to ward off evil.
 Typically, three torches are made per person.

 The custom of holding a torch to shed light on tree and field was found in Han people in Southern Song dynasty.
 In Ming and Qing dynasties, people in Zhejiang and Jiangsu provinces had the custom as well.
 It most times started with the Emperor lighting the first flame of the bonfire after which he shared it with his Eunuchs and officials and these shared the fire with all other people in the kingdom.

 After the torch parade is the Bonfire Party.
 People play musical instruments like yueqin (月琴) and sanxian (three stringed plucked instrument), singing and dancing for a whole night.

 The festival also involves sacrifices of food and cattle.
 It is traditional to eat beef on the Torch Festival for good luck.
 Other traditional foods include noodles and fruit.
 It is customary to clean one's house, wear fine clothing, and hold sporting events including wrestling, horse races, and bullfights.

 In modern times, the festival has become a tourist attraction.
 In Liangshan Yi Autonomous Prefecture, it is a local public holiday lasting multiple days.
-In 2024, it began on 29 July in the Gregorian calendar.